Quick Facts about Oily Skin

 Pharmaceutical Options for Oily Skin

 Interventions at the third level involve the highest risk and often the highest costs.
-Not all treatments are suitable for women at every life stage, so it is strongly recommended to speak to a licensed healthcare practitioner before starting any pharmaceutical treatments for oily skin.
+Not all treatments are suitable for women at every life stage.
+So, it is strongly recommended to speak to a licensed healthcare practitioner before starting any pharmaceutical treatments for oily skin.

 There are two main types of pharmaceutical options that can be prescribed to treat oily skin: hormone-regulating medication and sebum-regulating medication.

 These three approaches are not mutually exclusive.
 A woman may use different approaches at different times or any combination of them, depending on the duration and severity of symptoms.
-Today more and more women find that dealing with menopause symptoms is best accomplished via a combination of healthy lifestyle and alternative treatments.
+Today more and more women find that dealing with hormonal imbalance symptoms is best accomplished via a combination of healthy lifestyle and alternative treatments.